 Additionally, reaching out to someone outside of your close circle can offer non-biased support and an outsider’s perspective.
 Counsellors and therapists can help your stress by exploring what factors trigger and maintain your stress.
 They can help you to develop stress reduction techniques and improve coping strategies.

 Exercise: If you’re feeling a lot of physical sensations from stress, doing some form of exercise is a good way to relieve that extra tension and adrenaline.
+It does not have be an hour an exercise, even a few minutes of movement may bring some relief.
 Like everything else, finding a type of exercise that works for you, is going to be most beneficial for you.
 For some people, it will be outdoor activities like running, walking, team sports.
-For other people, it might be something indoor like going to the gym, swimming, or dancing.
+For other people, it might be something indoor like going to the gym, yoga, swimming, or dancing.

 Relaxation: There are lots of ways to relax but it’s important to know what works for you.
 This can vary each moment where sometimes, a walk might be useful where other times, listening to music is going to serve you better in that particular moment.
 Other things may include meditation, playing with a pet, watching a movie, journaling (i.e. writing down your thoughts, feelings, experiences).